sw4/cd3/README.md

 `.cd3 .seriesClass`

-Style a series line, where seriesClass is the name of a class defined in a chart->series config
+Style a series, where seriesClass is the name of a class defined in a chart->series config (affects all related lines, tooltip markers, and legend)

 Sample Dataset
 ----